Simon-CR/qbittorrent-wireguard-pmp/README.md

+## Important: Why the 1-Minute Interval?

+ProtonVPN's port forwarding requires a persistent loop to keep the port open.
+If the loop process stops, the port will close after 60 seconds.
+This is why the cron job and service are designed to run the sync script every minute (cron) or every 30 seconds (service).

+> "Port forwarding is now activated.
+Note that closing your terminal window will terminate the loop process.
+You will need to re-run this loop script each time you want to start a new port forwarding session or the port will only stay open for 60 seconds." — ProtonVPN Docs

+**Summary:**
+- The frequent interval is required to keep the port forwarding session alive, not just to minimize qBittorrent downtime.
+- The script is lightweight and safe to run frequently.

 # qBittorrent WireGuard Port Sync

 A bash script that automatically monitors your WireGuard listening port and updates qBittorrent's port mapping when it changes.
 Perfect for VPN setups with dynamic NAT port forwarding.